 The underlying technologies of VPNs are evolving fast, aiming to provide stronger encryption and improve performance.
 Many browsers, operating systems, and IoT devices have already started integrating VPN as its standard feature.
 As mobile internet use rises, VPN solutions for tablets and smartphones are being developed and refined.

-Many VPN providers are also moving towards decentralized VPN (dVPN) technology, enabling users to build VPN networks using peer-to-peer (P2P) connections. dVPNs may become an effective tool against internet censorship and other online restrictions because it doesn’t rely on centralized network infrastructure, which is more prone to blocking.
+Many VPN providers are also moving towards decentralized VPN (dVPN) technology, which enables users to build VPN networks using peer-to-peer (P2P) connections. dVPNs may become an effective tool against internet censorship and other online restrictions because they don’t rely on centralized network infrastructure, which is more prone to blocking.

-The VPN market will also likely benefit from another phenomenon quickly capturing the cyber world – artificial intelligence (AI).
-The latest use and expansive integration of AI chatbots is already reshaping the internet, making it more intuitive and human-like.
-AI technology used for a VPN may provide more efficient malware blocking by analyzing data packets in transfer.
-AI can also improve VPN’s speed and performance by analyzing servers’ loads, latency, and network conditions and connecting users to the server that would provide the best service at that time.
+The VPN market will also likely benefit from another phenomenon quickly capturing the cyber world — artificial intelligence (AI).
+The use and integration of AI chatbots is already reshaping the internet, making it more intuitive and human-like, according to those implementing them.

 Where is NordVPN headed?